Dasharo/docs/docs/unified/clevo/post-install.md

 ![](/images/nv4x_nvidia_panel.jpg){ class="center" }

+1. If for some reason dynamic power management for the GPU is not working (causing high power draw, poor sleep time or high temperatures), you may need to run this command, and then reboot the laptop:

+    ```bash
+    echo options nvidia "NVreg_DynamicPowerManagement=0x02" | sudo tee /etc/modprobe.d/nvidia_rtd3.conf
+    ```

 ### Suspend fix for SATA disks

 Only affects laptops with M.2 SATA disks experiencing sleep issues (the power